 The physician is in charge of using the Profound devices and decides which tissue needs to be ablated to impart therapeutic effect.
 Profound believes that in the hands of trained physicians, its systems have the ability to provide customizable, incision-free ablative therapies with the precision of real-time MRI visualization and thermometry, focused ultrasound and closed-loop temperature feedback control.
 Profound believes that its technology offers clinicians and appropriate patients a better alternative to traditional surgical or radiation therapies, with respect to clinical outcomes, side effects and recovery time.

-Management's Discussion and Analysis For the years ended December 31, 2022 and 2021 In USD\$ (000s)
+Management's Discussion and Analysis For the three and nine months ended September 30, 2022 and 2021 In USD\$ (000s)

 TULSA-PRO®